This Is the Right Way to Floss Your Teeth

-Flossing is essential for healthy teeth’but make sure you’re not wasting your time with bad technique.
-Get a step-by-step guide to proper flossing
+Flossing is essential for healthy teeth—if you have the right technique.
+Here's a step-by-step guide to proper flossing.

 Still, despite its importance, flossing is often a hard sell.
-‘It can be a difficult habit to get into,’ she says.
-‘People today are in a hurry and may not take the extra time for such personal care.’
-Not to mention, most of us don’t know how to do it properly.
+“People today are in a hurry and may not take the extra time for such personal care,” says Stymiest.
+Not to mention, most of us aren’t actually doing it properly.
 But if you learn how to floss the right way and get into the daily habit, your teeth will thank you in the long run.

 - After you’re finished, brush your teeth.
 Flossing, then brushing, helps prevent tooth decay and gum disease.

 You need to floss daily to prevent build-up of the dreaded tartar.
-And remember, when you first begin to floss, gums can bleed’don’t let that deter you.
+And remember, when you first begin to floss, gums can bleed—so don’t let that deter you.
 Try to floss at night before bed so the plaque between your teeth doesn’t have all night to rest and fester.

 A lot of us use floss only to remove food that’s stuck between our teeth.
 Remember, for floss to be useful, you need to spend the time required to remove plaque: scraping the surface up and down two or three times, moving gently below the gum line, on both sides of each tooth.
 Having difficulty?
 Ask your dentist to recommend a type of floss (waxed vs. unwaxed, for example) suitable for your teeth.